 A market assessment should be done early in program response.
 It can be combined with an overall needs assessment or sectoral assessments as appropriate.
 A market assessment provides an understanding of specific needs and resources of the target population, intra-household dynamics and local market conditions that are critical to designing interventions that are the most appropriate for the given context at the given time.
 As a first step, it is important to determine which assessment will work best for your context from the Market Assessment Table with the tools for each assessment listed below.

-Click on the Key Market Assessment Questions to see the basic types of questions to ask in almost all market assessments.
+Click on these Key Market Assessment Questions’ for Traders, Stakeholders and Communities to see the basic types of questions to ask in almost all market assessments

 To Identify Key Commodities and Markets.